When is Doctor Who series 13's release date? Cast, plot and pictures

 Which Doctor Who monsters will return for season 13?

-The range of iconic villains in Doctor Who sprawls across time and space, with all manner of sentient beings rising up to contend with the Doctor over the course of the show.

-Season 13 looks set to bring back some of the most high profiles baddies to challenge the current crop of companions, and the show’s bosses have teased some of the big returnees.
+According to series boss Chris Chibnall, Doctor Who Season 13 looks set to bring back some high profile baddies to face off with the Doctor and her friends.

 “There are ones who’ve appeared over the past 15 years that are deserving of another visit in the next series.
 In fact, they’re probably formulating their plans as we speak…”